I remember when I first read about calorie cycling. It was in an issue of muscle and fitness magazine.

 Most of the research around nutrient cycling hasn't looked at muscle growth in particular.

 The research that has been done has been around workout nutrition and pointed to carbs aiding with recovery and glycogen replenishment (study).

-However, as discussed, this isn't strong enough evidence to support the idea of carb cycling being beneficial for muscle growth (vs workout nutrition).
+As discussed, this isn't strong enough evidence to support the idea of carb cycling being beneficial for muscle growth (vs workout nutrition).

-However, carb loading and cycling carbs have been shown to increase performance (study).
+Carb loading and cycling carbs have been shown to increase performance (study).

 One study showed that a diet lower in carbs impairs post-workout cell signalling related to muscle growth (study) however, cycling for a bulking diet is never done with low-carb days (as we'll get into soon).

-Another found that when athletes who followed a low-carb diet, resting stress (cortisol) levels were higher, and overall testosterone levels were lower (study).
+Another found that when athletes followed a low-carb diet, resting stress (cortisol) levels were higher, and overall testosterone levels were lower (study).

 There have been a bunch of studies that do show that carb backloading, another form of nutrient timing, has been effective with contest bodybuilders.